elasekness/RNASeq_workshop/Day1.md

 We can redirect output from a command that prints its output to your screen (STDOUT) to a file instead, we can generate files on the fly by opening them in a text editor, or we can copy an existing file.
 Similarly, we can view and edit files in a text editor or we can print their contents to the screen with various command-line options.
-As a general rule, it's always good to examine some of the contents of your file to ensure you've generated the results you want in the format you want or that you are using the correct file and format for downstream applications.
+As a general rule, it's always good to examine some of the content of your file to ensure you've generated the results you want in the format you want or that you are using the correct file and format for downstream applications.

 <br>